No-Backspace-Crew/Speedrun/cookbook/granted.md

 # Using Granted as a credentials broker
 > ⚠️ **Alert**
-> This page requires Speedrun v1.79 or higher to render correctly, check your version by hovering over the gear icon in the toolbar.
+> This page requires Speedrun v1.79 or higher to render correctly, check the installed version by hovering over the question mark (❔) in the toolbar.

 If you'd like to configure Speedrun to use [Granted](https://granted.dev) as a credentials broker to build `assume` commands make sure you understand the limitations.